CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 ---

+## In the next section
+we will start with **Project Planning** where we will learn to build a sampling plan, determine how many samples to take and where to take them, that best aligns with our team, organization, and community goals

 ## Key references

-The workshop follows methods distilled from coastal blue carbon guides, particularly those focused on the role of the practitioner on the ground, and the project coordinator planning the project.
-A consistent guide referenced throughout is the **"Blue Carbon Manual"**:
+> Coastal Blue Carbon Guide WWF- Canada

 > Howard, J., Hoyt, S., Isensee, K., Telszewski, M., & Pidgeon, E. (eds.)
-(2014).
-> *Coastal Blue Carbon: Methods for assessing carbon stocks and emissions factors in
-> mangroves, tidal salt marshes, and seagrass meadows.* Conservation International,
+(2014). *Coastal Blue Carbon: Methods for assessing carbon stocks and emissions factors in mangroves, tidal salt marshes, and seagrass meadows.* Conservation International,
-> Intergovernmental Oceanographic Commission of UNESCO, International Union for
-> Conservation of Nature.
-Arlington, Virginia, USA.

-*(Additional references to be added.)*